 Third-Party Sensor Data in DT Cloud

 When using Disruptive Technologies sensors, your data is continuously captured and forwarded by a Cloud Connector to the DT Cloud where it is stored for 31 days.
-While our current range of devices already covers many use cases, some sensor types, like barometric pressure, are yet not in our repertoire.
+While our current already covers many use cases, some sensor types, like barometric pressure, are yet not in our repertoire.
 However, while we continue to expand our offerings, a method of including third-party sensor data into our cloud does exist.

 Navigate to the DT Studio project into which to forward your third-party sensor data.